OlgaLezhnina/dtreg_py/README.md

 my_inst = dt.inferential_test_output(label = my_label,
                                      has_description = [url_1, url_2],
                                      has_format = my_df)
-## write the instance in JSON-LD format
+## write the instance in JSON-LD format as a string
 my_json = to_jsonld(my_inst)

 ## the result can be saved as a JSON file